lavdev/java-test/README.md

 # java-test-backend
-Just playing Java, developed a BackEnd Spring boot application
+Just developing a simple backend using Spring boot as test

 mvn clean install